RileyHa/Introduction-to-Interactive-Media/February2/README.md

 This is the animation that shows my second version:

 ![](images/Ass2B.gif)
-- The concept of this version is broken Space and Galaxy.
+- The concept of this version is space and galaxy.
-- Some lines and dots will randomly appear like this:
+- The blank page with black background will appear:
 ![](images/Ass2b_NotClicked.png)
-- When the user takes an action of clicking the mouse, the screen will display lines with randomized color, length, and thickness.
+- When the user takes an action of clicking the mouse, the screen will display dots (circles) with randomized color and size.
 ![](images/Ass2b_Clicked.png)

 ## Process